githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/4-configure-github-copilot.md

 GitHub Copilot generates new code in a probabilistic way.
-The models do not contain a database of code, and do not look up snippets.
+The models do not contain a database of code and do not look up snippets.
 Programming Languages and Technology available in the Public code base all are supported, allowing you to enable, configure, or disable GitHub Copilot in a supported IDE.

+You have multiple programming language options that can be configured to use GitHub Copilot.
+Here are many of those options:

+- Configuring GitHub Copilot settings on GitHub.com
+- Configuring GitHub Copilot in Visual Studio Code
+- Configuring GitHub Copilot in Visual Studio
+- Configuring ReSharper for GitHub Copilot
+- Configuring GitHub Copilot in a JetBrains IDE
+- Configuring GitHub Copilot in Neovim

 ## Configuring GitHub Copilot settings on GitHub.com